JB395/Pool-Payout-Manager/README.md

 MIT License

-# Error Message

-2020-07-05T17:56:14Z : You need to rebuild the database using -reindex to change -addrindex.

-Please restart with -reindex or -reindex-chainstate to recover.

-You need to rebuild the database using -reindex to change -addrindex.
-Please restart with -reindex or -reindex-chainstate to recover.

 # About PPM

 PPM is a Proof of Concept program to monitor qtumd operating as a 100% fee super staker